hellbox/srob-migration/content/reviews/body-of-work.md

 name = "Body of work"
 title = "Body of work"
 dek = "Is pregnancy inherently heteronormative?
-Can writers like Maggie Nelson and Jen Graves help us push through some of our assumptions about gender and motherhood and art?" type = "Review"facebookauto = "Is pregnancy inherently heteronormative?
+Can writers like Maggie Nelson and Jen Graves help us push through some of our assumptions about gender and motherhood and art?" type = "Review" facebookauto = "Is pregnancy inherently heteronormative?
 Can writers like Maggie Nelson and Jen Graves help us push through some of our assumptions about gender and motherhood and art?" twitterauto = "What can the work of Maggie Nelson and @JenGraves teach us about gender and motherhood and art?" reviews_byline = ["writers/cate-mcgehee.md"] reviews_books = ["books/the-argonauts.md"]